Marilyn's Personal Story - Why everything?

 James, who many years later would become Marilyn's grandfather, milked cows for a dairy farmer to put himself through high school in Fallon.
 After graduating from high school he moved to San Francisco for seven years where he became a butcher.
 He also married and his first son Jimmy Joe was born there.
 In 1936 mean old Joe died at 72 and James moved his new family back to Fallon and bought the old farm from his mother during the Great Depression.
 After farming and milking cows for others for a few years, he started York's Dairy, the first Grade "A" dairy in the area.
 James sold the Dairy and started York's Meat in 1945.
 York's Meat is still operating at the original York Lane location.
 York Lane was named after Joe York.
 After James sold York Meat's he began buying and fixing rental properties and eventually owned 32 rentals known as York Rentals.
 Unlike Joe, James was a kind and gentle man who was active in the Fallon Elks and popular with everyone.

 After three years at West Point, however, Ray decided to leave Army life and became a Mechanical Engineer by graduating from Virginia Polytechnic Institute in Blacksburg, Virginia.
 Ray was a restless engineer and determined to find another destiny.
 After moving from Fallon to New York to Pennsylvania to Virginia to California to Ohio to Florida to California and finally back to Reno, he settled into multiple businesses.
 After becoming a West Point Cadet, an engineer for G.E. and other companies, a full time flight instructor, a flight school owner, a real estate salesman, an owner of a craft paint business and statuary retail, wholesale and manufacturing business, his main business became wood plaque manufacturing for the Trophy and Award Industry.
-Meanwhile he has acquired a Sparks warehouse and a Reno office building.
-Recently Ray is developing a Legal Web Site business to serve the business side of Family Law Offices.
+Meanwhile he had acquired a Sparks warehouse and a Reno office building where Marilyn grew her family law practice the first several years.

 In 1966, Ray married Elaine while in Cincinnati, Ohio and as part of the marriage contract, they soon moved west (to San Jose, California).
 Ray worked as an engineer for several years and began flight instructing in small Cessna airplanes.
 After arriving in San Jose, Elaine earned her Master's Degree from San Jose State and taught business education at a Mountain View high school for a few years.
 Elaine stopped working to become a full time Mom and their first child, Steven, was born in 1973 after Ray had become a full time Flight School owner and instructor at the San Jose International Airport.